v-novaltd/vc6-samples/README.md

 ## Installation
  The only requirement is Python 3.8 or above.
  Install the package via the provided wheel compatible with your platform and architecture.
- For example, the OpenCL-accelerated codec for Windows (x86):

 ```cmd
 pip install vc6[cu12]